mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/REST Basics/content.md

 - _**Safety:**_ The concepts of _**‘idempotent methods’**_ and _**‘safe methods’**_ are often confused.
 A safe method does not change the value that is returned, it reads – but it never writes.
 Safe methods are HTTP methods that do not modify resources.
-For instance, using GET or HEAD on a resource URL, should NEVER change the resource.
+For instance, using GET or HEAD on a resource URI, should NEVER change the resource.
 <br>Example:<br>

 ```